 In a Journal of Family Nursing Special Focus Issue on Social Media and Family Nursing, February 2017, Isaacson and Looman (2017) discuss a phenomenon known as “communities of practice” (CoP) where individuals are joined by relationships that share common practices and activities.
 An important distinction is that CoP are not a group per se but rather a social process whereby competence in a domain is negotiated over time within a community.
 “If a really important part of learning is the shaping of an identity, then one key implication for education is that you cannot give people knowledge without inviting them into an identity for which this knowledge represents a meaningful way of being.”
 (Farnsworth, Kleanthous, & Wenger-Trayner, 2016, p.
 145).

-Here is my selected list of organizations and journals that offer opportunities to create CoP with an emphasis on family health and family healing:
+Here is my selected list of organizations, family agencies, and journals that offer opportunities to create CoP with an emphasis on family health and family healing:

 - International Family Nursing Association[IFNA]: http://internationalfamilynursing.org Vision of IFNA: Nurses transforming health of families worldwide.
 Read more: Models for nursing practice with families; IFNA Position Statement on Generalist Competencies for Family Nursing Practice; IFNA Position Statement on Pre-Licensure Family Nursing Education.